JasperGame/zepeto-modules/Release/QuickChat/docs/README.md

 Feel free to customize the QuickChat Component/UI depending on your requirements.

-This module works only in a multiplayer world, make sure to check out the multiplay component first before trying.
+This module works only in a multiplayer world, make sure to add the multiplay component before trying it out.

 ## Getting the list of preset messages